 Hello and welcome to my site.

-My short story ‘A Brief Moment of Rage’ recently appeared in Flame Tree’s Endless Apocalypse Anthology, tucked neatly between Lord Byron and Arthur Conan Doyle, which is of course where I belong.
+My short story ‘A Brief Moment of Rage’ appeared in Flame Tree’s Endless Apocalypse Anthology, tucked neatly between Lord Byron and Arthur Conan Doyle, which is of course where I belong.
 I’m fairly sure none of the BBC breakfast team came to a sticky end in a Conan Doyle story, but I’m not sure about Lord Byron.
 Unending Apocalypse blog

 ‘A brief moment of rage’ was selected for Ellen Datlow’s Best Horror of the Year, Volume 11.
 Enough said.